tgandrews/jest-expect-jwt/README.md

 ### `toBeTokenContaining`

-It can be used to compare the object encoded within the token excluding the `iat`.
+It can be used to partially compare the object encoded within the token excluding the `iat` or `exp`.
+If you want an exact match then use [toBeTokenMatching](#toBeTokenMatching)

 Example: